DBS Checks | Brass Bands England

 What is a DBS certificate and why might I need one?

 ‘DBS’ refers to the Disclosure and Barring Service, formerly known as ‘CRB’, the Criminal Records Bureau.
-DBS certificates and checks have been put in place by the government to prevent unsuitable people from working/volunteering in situations where there are children or vulnerable adults present.
+DBS certificates and checks have been put in place by the government to prevent unsuitable people from working/volunteering in situations where there are children and vulnerable adults present.
 For more information, see our DBS resource in the Member Resources area.

-You will need to provide current, valid and original ID documents in order to apply for your DBS certificate.
-These documents will be checked by someone appointed by your band to be the 'evidence checker' - the documents must not be sent to BBE.
-The evidence checker needs to be a member of your band and must be someone with good attention to detail.
-The evidence checker will receive guidance from BBE with the application form to help them fulfill their role.
+The role of the evidence checker is crucial in the DBS application process.
+The evidence checker needs to be a trustworthy member of your band and must be someone with good attention to detail - they do not have to be the Safeguarding Officer.
+The evidence checker will receive guidance from BBE with the blank DBS application forms to help them fulfil this really important role.
 The evidence checker must not be related to anyone having a form checked.
+Find out more by watching our Member Resource DBS Webinar

 How long does it take for the forms to be processed?